gcallah/Rationalism/scapegoat/trumpscapegoat.md

-I myself have numerous complaints about Trump's performance in office, such as his awful support for the Saudi war in Yemen, his *scapegoating* of Iran as a particularly awful international actor, his failure to really do anything to "drain the swamp," and more.
+I myself have numerous complaints about Trump's performance in office, such as his awful support for the Saudi war in Yemen, his *scapegoating* of Iran as a particularly terrible international actor, his failure to really do anything to "drain the swamp," and more.
 But I found myself perfectly free, all through his administration, to voice such criticisms, something I would not have been able to do under a "dictator" or "despot."